Model

 • RegExp: this has built-in state that can not be introspected and recreated in JS.

-• Function: there is no generic way to serialize functions because closures can not be introspected in JS.
+• Function, Promise, Generator etc: there is no generic way to serialize functions because closures can not be introspected in JS.
 Even just for the source code, browsers differ in how they convert functions to strings.
 If you need to store functions in the model (e.g. for live coding), either wrap the source and function in a custom type (where read would compile the source saved by write), or store the source in a regular property, the function in a dollar property, and have an accessor that compiles the function lazily when needed. (see the source of croquet.io/live for a simple live-coding example)

 Examples